 The regulation is imposed on producers, which are identified as business entities that produce, import, or sell products made of and products packaged using materials that are difficult or non-biodegradable.
 The sectors and sub-sectors of obligated producers are further specified into the following:

-Obligated producers are required to reduce waste of packaging and products made from plastics, aluminum cans, glass, and paper, which are non-biodegradable, non-recyclable, and/or non-reusable.
-The list of packaging items covered under the regulation is detailed in the Table 2 below.
+Obligated producers are required to reduce the waste of packaging and products made from plastics, aluminium cans, glass, and paper, which are non-biodegradable, non-recyclable, and/or non-reusable.
+The list of packaging items covered under the regulation is detailed in Table 2 below.

 Table 2.
 List of packaging items covered under Indonesia’s EPR scheme.